XHRED-FM: Universal 88.1

 On May 16, 2016, Red FM and Universal 92.1 swapped radio frequencies.
-Despite the name change, the station's callsign remains unchanged, and XERED-AM was still broadcast over its HD Radio subchannel until XERED-AM went off the air in January 2019.
-The Universal English classic hits format was created in 1974 on XEQR-FM.
+Despite the name change, the station's callsign remains unchanged, and XERED-AM was still broadcast over its HD Radio subchannel until said station went off the air in January 2019.
+The Universal English classic hits format was created in 1974 on XEQR-FM, originally being known as "Radio Universal" and then "Universal Stereo".
 From April 9 to December 7, 2018, a morning newscast called "Sin anestesia" ("No Anesthesia") hosted by newscaster Carlos Loret de Mola was broadcast on the station, causing controversy among listeners and subsequently lower ratings than its programming the year before.
-The newscast ended as Loret de Mola couldn't reach an agreement with GRC to continue when GRC opted to consolidate its talk programming on a relaunched XERC-FM, which would have required the show to move to a new timeslot.
+The newscast ended as Loret de Mola couldn't reach an agreement with GRC to continue when the company opted to consolidate its talk programming on a relaunched XERC-FM, which would have required the show to move to a new timeslot.

 La Octava

 As part of the launch of Radio Centro's TV station, XHFAMX-TDT, on October 31, 2019, Universal moved to XERC-FM and all the talk programming moved back to XHRED, which took the same "La Octava" (The Eighth) name as the TV station.

 Not all programming on La Octava radio was a TV simulcast.

 Beginning February 10, 2020, the station added contemporary music in Spanish and English during non-news hours following the cancellation of several programs and the elimination of looped newscast reruns.
 On May 23, following XERC-FM's sale to MVS Radio, GRC announced that the Universal format would return to XHRED, sharing airtime with three of La Octava's newscasts on weekdays beginning June 1.
 To compensate for the Universal radio format no longer being fully musical, a new Internet audio streaming portal known as "Universal Stereo Online" was launched on the same day, with a 24-hour music stream.

 From July 4, 2022 to August 6, 2023, the station was simulcasted on XERED-AM with advertising replaced with PSAs and cultural/educational capsules.